 Can I take Diastat or Diastat Acudial with me while I’m traveling?

-Yes, it’s safe to take Diastat with you while traveling, as long as the medication is stored at the proper temperature.
+Yes, it’s safe to take Diastat with you while traveling, as long as you store it at the proper temperature.
 Diastat should be stored at 77° F (25° C).
 For short periods of time, such as when traveling, it may be stored between 59° F to 86° F (15° C to 30° C).

-The Epilepsy Foundation has recommendations on managing anti-epileptic medications while traveling.
-One tip they recommend is to talk with your doctor or other healthcare provider about how to use Diastat while traveling.
+The Epilepsy Foundation has recommendations for managing anti-epileptic medications while traveling.
+One tip they recommend is to talk with your doctor or another healthcare professional about how to use Diastat while traveling.

 If you have additional questions about traveling with Diastat, talk with your doctor or pharmacist.